Mirza Shahi

 Mirza Shahi (11 October 1931 – 29 September 2020) was a Pakistani actor and comedian.
 He is best known for playing the role of Chacha Kamal in the sitcom Nadaniyan and Aleemudin Sahab in the cult classic Quddusi Sahab Ki Bewah.

 Biography

 Shahi started his film career in the East Pakistani film industry in 1965 with the film Shaadi.
-In 1967, he starred in the Nadeem's first film Chakori.
+In 1967, he starred in actor Nadeem's debut film Chakori.
 He settled in Karachi with his family after the creation of Bangladesh.
-He also took extra jobs due to difficult family finances after emigrating from East Pakistan in 1971.
+He took multiple jobs due to financial challenges after emigrating from East Pakistan in 1971.